Close Navigation

 CHAS

-If you are self-employed or a small contractor do I need CHAS.
+If you are self-employed or a small contractor do you need to be a CHAS accredited contractor.
 You may be asked to get CHAS or other SSIP certificate.
 Let us explain the situation to you.

 Domestic Market